unic/estatico-nou/packages/estatico-handlebars/README.md

 Passed to [`gulp-hb`](https://www.npmjs.com/package/gulp-hb).

 Partials and helpers are resolved via [`handlebars-wax`](https://www.npmjs.com/package/handlebars-wax).
 This is happening outside of the task function, allowing us to export the handlebars instance with partials and helpers already registered.
-It can be required via `require('estatico-handlebars').handlebars`.
+It can be required via `require('@unic/estatico-handlebars').handlebars`.

 A simple helper example:
 ```js